StackStorm/st2docs/docs/source/reference/action_output_streaming.rst

 Security Implications
 ---------------------

-This functionality is behind a RBAC wall and to be able to access execution stdout and stderr API endpoint, ``EXECUTION_VIEW`` permission type is required.
+This functionality can be restricted via RBAC.
+To access the execution stdout and stderr API endpoint, ``EXECUTION_VIEW`` permission type is required.

-Depending on your actions and what kind of output they produce, the output can contain sensitive data.
-Because of that you are strongly encouraged to only grant this permission to users which require it.
-In addition to that, you are also strongly encouraged to modify your actions to mask / hide any potentially sensitive data inside the action output if it's not needed for further processing inside |st2|.
+Depending on your actions and what kind of output they produce, the output may contain sensitive data.
+Because of that you are strongly encouraged to only grant this permission to users who explicitly require it.
+In addition to that, you are also strongly encouraged to modify your actions to mask/hide any potentially sensitive data inside the action output if it's not needed for further processing inside |st2|.

-For more information masking and securely passing secrets between the actions, please see :doc:`Secrets Masking </reference/secrets_masking>` page.
+For more information about masking and securely passing secrets between the actions, please see :doc:`Secrets Masking </reference/secrets_masking>` page.

-Also keep in mind that action output data is the same data which is available via execution ``result`` attribute through ``/v1/executions/<execution id>`` API endpoint (this API endpoint also requires ``EXECUTION_VIEW`` RBAC permission).
+Keep in mind that action output data is the same data which is available via execution ``result`` attribute through ``/v1/executions/<execution id>`` API endpoint (this API endpoint also requires ``EXECUTION_VIEW`` RBAC permission).

-Gargage Collection
+Garbage Collection
 ------------------

-In case your actions produce a lot of output, enabling real-time output streaming for each action execution can result a lot of data being passed around and stored in the database.
-This data is stored in special write ahead database collections (``action_execution_stdout_output_d_b``, ``action_execution_stderr_output_d_b``).
+If your actions produce a lot of output, enabling real-time output streaming for each action execution can result large amounts of data being passed around and stored in the database.
+This data is stored in the special write ahead database collections (``action_execution_stdout_output_d_b``, ``action_execution_stderr_output_d_b``).

 Because of that, garbage collection is enabled by default for execution stdout and stderr objects
 - they are deleted automatically after 7 days.

-If you want to disable garbage collection for those objects (unwise) or change the default TTL either increase or decrease it), you can do that by setting ``garbagecollector.action_executions_ttl`` config option.
-This option is TTL in days and setting it to ``0`` disables garbage collection.
+If you want to disable garbage collection for those objects (unwise) or change the default TTL, you can do that by setting the ``garbagecollector.action_executions_ttl`` config option.
+This option is the TTL in days.
+Setting it to ``0`` disables garbage collection.

-For more information on setting up garbage collection, please refer to please refer to the :doc:`Purging Old Operational Data </troubleshooting/purging_old_data>` documentation page.
+For more information on setting up garbage collection, please refer to the :doc:`Purging Old Operational Data </troubleshooting/purging_old_data>` documentation page.